dgarage/NBXplorer/docs/API.md

 ## Query event stream

-All notifications sent through websocket are also saved in a global event stream.
+All notifications sent through websocket are also saved in a crypto specifc event stream.

 HTTP GET v1/cryptos/{cryptoCode}/events